 When we look at borrowing, we must

 also consider where that borrowed money is spent.
-If it is spent in infrastructure development,
+If it is spent on infrastructure development

-or in maintaining production capacity, that is investment in future
+or on maintaining production capacity, that is an investment in future

 growth.
 If it is borrowing to transfer